 If you are serious about weight loss and staying healthy, here are some amazing books I recommend written by authoritarians in this field.

 1. The Great Indian Diet – Shilpa Shetty

 In this book, the authors try to break the myth of Indian food being considered bad.
 Instead, it explores some areas where traditional Indian food and certain elements of it are sometimes even a good way to weight loss.
 This book is a must-read for all aspiring people to get healthy.
 (Buy it here)

 2. Indian Superfoods : Think Local Not Low-cal – Rujukta Diwekar

 Forget about acacia seeds and goji berries.
 The secret foods for health, vitality, and weight loss lie in our own kitchens and backyards.
 From aphrodisiacs to fertility boosters, fat burners to mind calmers, top nutritionist Rujuta Diwekar talks you through the ten Indian superfoods that will completely transform you.

 3. Woman & The Weight Loss Tamasha (Hindi)

 Woman & The Weight Loss Ka Tamasha (Hindi) is a great read for any woman thinking of starting with weight loss.
-This book talks about the different phases of life that women undergoes.
-It educates the women on how to take good care of their health, while actively being involved in every different roles of their life.
-From the stage of puberty, menopause and to the stage where they get stressed their own family and home, this book takes the women out of the doldrums of weight gain and weight loss.
+This book talks about the different phases of life that women undergo.
+It educates the women on how to take good care of their health, while actively being involved in every different role of their life.
+From the stage of puberty, menopause, and to the stage where they get stressed their own family and home, this book takes the women out of the doldrums of weight gain and weight loss.
 It’s worth reading for every woman.